 Provide pairs with discussion agendas

 Kick start the connection by offering discussion agendas for participants to help guide them through meetings.
-Together provides customized agendas for clients, so you’ll be able to make it easier for peer coaches to cultivate connections.
+Together provides AI-generated agendas customized to a participant’s skills, experiences, and goals, so you’ll be able to make it easier for peer coaches to cultivate connections.

 Build a coaching culture with events